-Include: 2018 undergraduate class: all

-students who started at your institution as first-

-time students and received a bachelor's degree
+Include: \ 2018 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2017 and June 30, 2018.

-between July 1, 2017 and June 30, 2018. only loans made to students who borrowed while enrolled at your institution.
+\ only loans made to students who borrowed

-co-signed loans.
+while enrolled at your institution.

-Exclude: students who transferred in.
+Exclude: \ students who transferred in.

-money borrowed at other institutions.
+- \ money borrowed at other institutions.

-parent loans
+- \ parent loans

-students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)
+- \ students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)